 Mobile Apps provide unique challenges for development and especially for software testing.
 This article describes some of the key challenges in functional and performance testing of mobile apps and provides suggested resources for improving the mobile application performance testing.

-In This ArticleOne reason the mobile apps are unique is that mobile devices are unique.
-There are a wide range of devices for both Android and iOS operating systems ranging from phones that are several years old, to tablets that are much larger and brand new.
-Android, in particular, have devices made by multiple manufacturers and some of these devices are left running older versions of the operating system and have different features within those devices.
+In This ArticleOne reason mobile apps are unique is that mobile devices are unique.
+There is a wide range of devices for both Android and iOS operating systems ranging from phones that are several years old, to tablets that are much larger and brand new.
+Android devices, in particular, are produced by multiple manufacturers and some of these devices remain running on older versions of the operating system with distinct features.

 Additionally, mobile app users are often multitasking and running several different apps at the same time, receiving notifications from various services, playing music, etc.